kellykohlleffel/Fivetran_Connector_SDK/README.md

 - Weather forecast data from api.weather.gov for Cypress, TX, USA.
 - Book data from the OpenLibrary API.
+- Meals data from TheMealsDB API.
+- Solar system data from the Solar System OpenData API.
+- SpaceX launch data from the SpaceX API.

 It also shows how to use the logging functionality provided by fivetran_connector_sdk, by logging important steps using log.info() and log.fine()